15 Best Things to Do in Fairfield (CT)

 You can view Italian Renaissance and Baroque painting in the Meditz Gallery, designed like an early-Christian basilica.

-To the side of this hal is the university’s captivating collection of historic plaster casts of important works of sculpture from Ancient Greece and Rome, including pieces from the Parthenon.
+To the side of this hall is the university’s captivating collection of historic plaster casts of important works of sculpture.
+These range from Ancient Greece and Rome, and include pieces from the Parthenon.

-There’s also a display of African masks, pre-Columbian vessels and sculpture from South East Asia, as well as a remarkable facsimile of the Book of Kells, an illuminated manuscript, produced at a Columban monastery in Britain or Ireland in the 9th century CE.
+There’s also a display of African masks, pre-Columbian vessels and sculpture from South East Asia.
+I was blown away by the facsimile of the Book of Kells, an illuminated manuscript, produced at a Columban monastery in Britain or Ireland in the 9th century CE.

 8. Quick Center for the Arts